Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 For object recognition, we follow the \emph{de facto} practice to study the t-SNE~\cite{maaten2008visualizing} visualization of aligned features generated by different UDA methods in Fig.~\ref{fig:tsne}.
-As expected, DANN-[f, p] fails to well align the discriminative multi-class distributions between domains.
-With more effective conditioning by larger norm of conditioned predictions, SDAN better aligns target samples to source clusters and learns more discriminative target features.
-With the structure-aware conditioning, SSDAN evidently alleviates the misalignment induced by inaccurate pseudo-labels.
+As expected, DANN-[f, p] fails to align multi-class distributions between domains.
+With effective conditioning, NOUN better aligns target samples to source clusters and learns more discriminative target features.
+With the prototype-based conditioning strategy, PRONOUN alleviates the misalignment induced by inaccurate pseudo-labels.
 For semantic segmentation, we present some qualitative results in Fig.~\ref{fig:seg_vis}.
-Compared with the domain adversarial training involving only marginal features (FeatAdapt), our SDAN produces cleaner and more discriminative adapted segmentation results, which verifies the benefit of the effective conditioning for domain adaptation.
-Besides, SDAN even outperforms the strong baseline (AdaptSeg) in terms of less confusion among classes including `bike', `car', `road' and `sidewalk'.
+Compared with the domain adversarial training involving only marginal features (FeatAdapt), our NOUN produces cleaner and more discriminative adapted segmentation results, which verifies the benefit of the effective conditioning for domain adaptation.